RollingTL/Image-gallery-nuxt3-i18n/README.md

 Check out the [deployment documentation](https://nuxt.com/docs/getting-started/deployment) for more information.

-Then copy content of `dist` folder to root of your web site.
+Then copy content of `dist` folder to `public` folder of your web site.

 If necessary create .htaccess and robots.txt files.